ademarest/tablet-switch/README.md

 ## Intro
-tablet-switch currently works on my HP ENVY x360 Convert 13-ay1035nr.
-It should work on other laptops with a tablet switch device.

-The software will scan through input devices looking 2-in-1 tablet switches which have the event codes EV_SW,SW_TABLET_MODE.
-Those devies will be populated and you can select the tablet switch for your device.

-This program creates a system tray icon to toggle different operating modes for your 2-in-1.
+Tablet-switch is a systemtray program to manually toggle different operating modes for your 2-in-1 on Linux.
 Here's what the different operating modes do:
 * **Tablet Mode**, both touch and stylus input are available.
 The built-in keyboard and trackpad are disabled.
 * **Stylus Only Mode**, only the sytlus is available for input.
 The touch screen, built-in keyboard, and trackpad are disabled.
 * **Computer Mode** all inputs will be enabled.

+tablet-switch currently works on my HP ENVY x360 Convert 13-ay1035nr.
+It should work on other laptops with a tablet switch device.

+The software will scan through input devices looking 2-in-1 tablet switches which have the event codes EV_SW,SW_TABLET_MODE.
+Those devices will be populated and you can select the tablet switch for your device.

 Upon selecting either Tablet mode or Stylus Only Mode, tablet-switch with send a SW_TABLET_MODE event via the tablet switch input device.
 In my case the tablet switch input device is "HP WMI Hotkeys".